Microsoft/azure-docs.cs-cz/articles/dns/dns-operations-dnszones-portal.md

 ---
-title: Správa zón DNS v DNS Azure – Azure portal | Dokumentace Microsoftu
+title: Manage DNS zones in Azure DNS - Azure portal | Microsoft Docs
-description: Můžete spravovat zóny DNS pomocí webu Azure portal.
-Tento článek popisuje, jak aktualizovat, odstranit a vytvářet zóny DNS v Azure DNS
+description: You can manage DNS zones using the Azure portal.
+This article describes how to update, delete and create DNS zones on Azure DNS
 services: dns
 documentationcenter: na
-author: vhorne
+author: asudbring
 manager: timlt
 ms.service: dns
 ms.devlang: na